miker704/Strife/patches2.md

     - Removed ReactTool tip imports and components (1) from server settings modal and replaced it with one new ToolTip Component instead.
     - Removed ReactTool tip imports and components (3) from explore servers page and replaced it with a call to root tool tip.
     - Removed ReactTool tip imports and components (6) from server user options modal and replaced it with one new ToolTip Component instead.
+    - Removed ReactTool tip imports and components (2) from start conversation user modal and replaced it with one new ToolTip Component instead.

 ## Backend Changes